 8) Put Regular Chiropractic Appointments on Your Schedule

-Did you know that regular chiropractic adjustments can boost your immune system by 200 percent?⁽⁵⁾ A chiropractic adjustment will remove stresses to the nervous system, stimulate the nervous system, and increase your immune response.
-Make regular chiropractic appointments a part of your healthy routine.
+Did you know that regular chiropractic adjustments can make your immune system twice as effective?
+A chiropractic adjustment will remove stresses to the nervous system, stimulate the nervous system, and increase your immune response.
+Make regular chiropractic adjustments part of your healthy routine.

 9) Lower Your Stress to Fight the Flu